 Next, switch to the Mappings tab.
 By default, the Local path field contains the path to the project root.
 However, you can select any other directory within your project tree.
 Let's assume the default value.

-In the Deployment path field (which is by default empty), specify the folder on your server, where PyCharm will upload data from the folder specified in the Local path field (in this example, it's py\Solver ).
-This path is specified relative to the folder ).
-This path is specified relative to the folder C:\xampp\htdocs.
+In the Deployment path field (which is by default empty), specify the folder on your server, where PyCharm will upload data from the folder specified in the Local path field: in this example, it's py\Solver.
+This path is specified relative to the web server root folder, which is C:\xampp\htdocs.

-OK, apply changes, and the server is ready to use.
+After you apply the changes, the server is ready to use.

 Browsing remote hosts

 To make sure your server is up and running, select Remote Host tool window appears on the right of the PyCharm window:in the main menu, and the